cyberflamingo/exobrain/http-protocol.md

 URI when speaking about **scheme** and URL when speaking precisely about web page addresses.

+See also [this video](https://www.youtube.com/watch?v=if0pzXWZOfY) for more information and examples.

 ## URL Components

 Let's analyze the following URL and its components: